sahibkhokhar/minecraftmodupdater/README.md

 - Create a pack: choose a pack name, loader (Fabric/NeoForge/Forge/Quilt), and Minecraft version.
 Search for mods and add them; newest compatible files are downloaded into `packs/<name>-<version>-<loader>/mods`.
 A `modpack.json` is saved with mod metadata.
 - Add mods to an existing pack: select a pack and search to add more mods.
 Search results automatically exclude mods already in the pack.
 - View a pack: open any existing pack folder and list its mods.
+- Check compatibility (no download): pick a pack and a target Minecraft version to see which mods are compatible and which are not, without creating a new pack or downloading files.
 - Update a pack: select a pack, choose a new Minecraft version, see which mods are incompatible, and optionally proceed.
 A new pack folder is created with compatible mods downloaded.

 ### Pack structure